Autumn 2026 Trek Offer – Up to 20% Off +9779767998270 info@nepaloutdoorexpeditions.com

 • Walk briskly while maintaining a conversation

-• Handle steep ascents and descents without knee strain
+• Handle steep ascents and descents without significant knee discomfort

 • Feel physically and mentally confident